 While the last year has been dismal for construction employment in New York City’s metropolitan area, the story is much less negative upstate in Albany, Rochester and Buffalo.

-Data from an by the Associated General Contractors (AGC) of America of government employment data released on Nov.
+Data from an analysis by the Associated General Contractors (AGC) of America of government employment data released on Nov.
 30 shows that NYC lost the most jobs in the nation in the year between October, 2020 and 2021 (5,500 or 3%) with Orange-Rockland-Westchester counties coming in second in absolute job losses (-3,600 jobs, -8%)

 Conversely, Albany-Schenectady-Troy gained 9% or 1,800 jobs, ranking it 29th in the nation.
 Meanwhile, Buffalo-Cheektowaga-Niagara Falls gained 1,600 jobs and Rochester added 1,700, for a 7% and 8% gain respectively.